acro5piano/kysely-migration-cli/README.md

 Important NOTEs:

-- This is an experimental feature and the behaviour might chagne in the future.
+- This is an experimental feature and the behaviour might change in the future.
 - Currently it works with Postgres only.

 You can run `kysely-migration-cli` without a script file.